Update 11/22/22: If you enjoy The Escape Game, we hope you’ll check out our interview with CEO and Co-Founder Mark Flint on The Reality Escape Pod.

 What We Haven’t Reviewed Yet

-Special Ops is the up-and-coming replacement for Classified.
-We’re pretty eager to see this one, but don’t know anyone who’s played it yet, so we don’t have a report.
+We’re pretty eager to see this one, but it hasn’t opened near us yet and we don’t know anyone who’s played it yet, so we don’t have a report.
 Stay tuned, we’ll have one soon enough.

 We’ve had a strong admiration for The Escape Game because we’ve never had someone come back from them disappointed.